dbellor/brain-chat-webui/README.md

 ## Usage

-Enter your message in the text input field and press Enter.
+Enter your user ID and message in the text input fields and press Enter.
 The app will display a response from the GPT model.
+You can also add and remove users, and view the list of users.